Git code synchronization and merge

 4. To verify synchronization for the other two branches, publish the node to the corresponding environments.
 For more information about the publish operation, see Publish nodes within the same workspace.

-Scenarios and features
+Use cases and features

 Reverse merge

 This capability is compatible with both the main synchronization branch and any feature branch created from it.
 Developers can follow standard development practices on independent branches for development, testing, and code review, and then safely integrate the mature code back into DataWorks.
-This process enables professional and efficient team collaboration.
+This process enables efficient team collaboration.

 Important